sergiovitale/MONet-SAR-Despceckling-CNN-Theano-implementation/README.md

 [Multi-Objective CNN Based Algorithm for SAR Despeckling](https://ieeexplore.ieee.org/document/9261137).

-For the pytorch implementation go to [Pytorch-MONet](https://github.com/impress-parthenope/MONet--Analysis-on-the-Building-of-Training-Datatset-for-Deep-Learning-SAR-Despeckling/)
+For the pytorch implementation, trained models of MONet and a ready-to-test implementation, go to [Pytorch-MONet](https://github.com/impress-parthenope/MONet--Analysis-on-the-Building-of-Training-Datatset-for-Deep-Learning-SAR-Despeckling/)

 MONet is 17 layers CNN with skip connection and a multi-objective cost function L. L is composed of three terms: MSE between output and reference, Kullback-Leibler divergence between estimated noise distribution and the theoretical one, and an edge loss computed on output and the reference.
 The architecture is shown in the following